laurenrutledge/seemore_rutledge/README.md

 │
 ├── checkpoints/                   # Saved model checkpoints (.pth files) │
-├── not_used_for_assignment/       # Archived notebooks/scripts not used in final submission
+├── not_used_for_assignment/       # Archived notebooks/scripts not used in Lauren's training remodeling
 │
 ├── train.py                       # CLI entry point to launch training with selected config ├── README.md                      # Project documentation